WoW-2-0-Wiki/Backend.ILA.InfraComms/Solutions/MediatR/docs/n1-intro.md

 `MediatR` is a .NET library that simplifies implementing the mediator pattern in applications, allowing software components to communicate indirectly through a central mediator.
 This pattern is useful for managing requests, commands, and notifications across various parts of an application.

-- library for infrastructure communication
+- library for in-process messaging between infrastructure components
 - implements mediator pattern
 - allows components to communicate indirectly through a central mediator